Site of Inch Cape's onshore substation at Cockenzie, East Lothian (October 2023)

 Work started on the 2.6 hectare site earlier in 2023 with principal contractor Siemens Energy leading the activity.
 RJ McLeod, a leading Scottish civil engineering company, completed the enabling works in October 2023 which included demolition and backfilling, minor drainage activity, plus the erection of site accommodation and a five-metre-high retaining wall.

-The next phase will be the main civil works and will comprise: further drainage, creation of concrete bases, internal roads and bunds, landscaping, and the erection of steel-framed buildings.
-The Inch Cape team will continue to liaise with the community on the programme, particularly on the arrival of heavy loads.
+The main civil works are now underway on the site.
+They are being undertaken by civil engineering contractor Careys and will comprise: further drainage, creation of concrete bases, internal roads and bunds, landscaping, and the erection of steel-framed buildings.
+The Inch Cape team will continue to liaise with the local community on the programme, particularly in relation to the arrival of any heavy loads.